Use the Lexology Navigator tool compare answers in this article with those for 20+ other jurisdictions.

 - The parties must not implement the merger until it is cleared.

 - The parties must respond to formal information requests correctly and in a timely manner.

 - The parties must notify the Federal Cartel Office without delay after having put the concentration into effect.

-What role can third parties play in the process?
-The Federal Cartel Office (FCO) often seeks market intelligence from competitors, suppliers and customers to understand the markets concerned better and to verify the information submitted by the merging parties.
+The FCO often seeks market intelligence from competitors, suppliers and customers to understand the markets concerned better and to verify the information submitted by the merging parties.
 Market information is gathered extensively in Phase II cases.

 Market participants may formally apply to participate in the merger control proceedings as intervening parties.
 They must demonstrate that the merger affects their commercial interests on the markets concerned.
 Intervening parties enjoy the right to be heard, the right to file and the right to appeal the FCO's decision.
 Apart from formal participation, anyone may submit comments and observations to the FCO in the course of merger control proceedings.

 What is the substantive test applied by the authority?